realpython/members/README.md

 #### Incomplete

-1. Users should be able to move from lesson to lesson within the single lesson view
+1. Users should be able to view lessons on the sidebar in the correct order (current)
-  - update model to include total order and chapter order
-  - write function to get all lessons (current)
-  - write function to get next lesson
-  - write function to get previous lesson
-  - update render object
-  - update template
 1. Users should be able to hide/show lessons on the sidebar
 1. Users should be able to see the current chapter and lesson highlighted on the sidebar
 1. Users should be able to view all standards